 - Emergency car kit

 Get to Know Your New Neighbors

-One of the biggest challenges that comes with moving to a new city is making friends.
+One of the biggest challenges that come with moving to a new city is making friends.
 You might not know anyone in Denver now, but that doesn’t have to last.
 Denverites are friendly people, you just need to find a way to start talking to them, and it won’t be long before you have friends.
 Bars, sporting events, and parks are all great places to meet people.
-The quickest ways to plug yourself in is by getting a dog.
+The quickest way to plug yourself in is by getting a dog.
 Denver is a dog city, and if you’re walking a dog every day you’re sure to make plenty of new friends, human and canine alike.

 Denver is quite the hot spot, so with the influx of people comes an influx of cars.
 As everyone is looking to escape to the mountains over the weekend or simply be outside and active, there is a lot more traffic on the roads.
 Plan accordingly.
 Give yourself some extra time to get from point A to point B without getting worked up while on the road.